Diodes and LEDs

 Solids are joined together when their atoms

-like a plastic, the electrons in atoms are fully occupied binding
+link up.
+In something like a plastic, the electrons in atoms are fully occupied binding

 atoms into molecules and holding the molecules together.
 They're not

 free to move about and conduct electricity.
-But, in a conductor, the
+But in a conductor the

 atoms are bound together in a different kind of structure.
 In metals,

-orderly climbing frame) and some of their electrons remain free to
+packed inside a box) and some of their electrons remain free to

 move throughout the whole material, carrying electricity as they go.